Volunteer With Us: Committees

 Membership Engagement Committee

-Responsible for initiatives that will result in membership growth and retention such as providing presentations to pharmacy technician students and identifying new opportunities for networking and sharing experiences across different practice settings.
+Responsible for initiatives that will result in membership growth and retention such as providing presentations to pharmacy technician students, welcoming new pharmacy technicians to the profession and identifying new opportunities for networking and sharing experiences across different practice settings.

 The time commitment will vary depending upon current initiatives.
 Committee members will primarily communicate electronically but may meet virtually as needed.